YunYouJun/hexo-theme-yun/docs/en/guide/additional-package-support.md

 # Additional Dependency Library Support

-The difference with third-party support is that most of the functions here are implemented by installing plug-ins or introducing CDN, and are simply adapted by themes.
+The difference with third-party support is that most of the functions here are implemented by installing plug-ins or introducing CDN, and they are simply adapted by themes.

 ## Word Count